 - Five Light Settings: It comes with five dynamic settings and can cycle through light patterns for a restful theme, or go full disco mode to your choice of tunes.

-- Two Year Guarantee: The six-watt LED comes with a two year guarantee, which should give you some piece of mind, considering the $99 RRP for a light (check here).
+- Two Year Guarantee: The six-watt LED comes with a two year guarantee, which should give you some piece of mind (check here for the latest price for a light).

 - Dimensions: The Hue Go measures 12 cm in diameter and 7cm tall, weighing around two pounds.

 - Different Positioning Options: The Hue Go bowl can be used facing up or angled via a wide feet to keep it focused on one spot.

 - Power Set Up: The power button is on the bottom and it comes with a 2 meter detachable charging lead, so can be used in most rooms from the mains, but really comes into its own when running in battery mode.